insys-icom/M3_Container/doc/HowTo_Alpine_Linux.md

 When using putty enter the IP address and click connect.
 The user name is <b>"root"</b>, the password is also <b>"root"</b>.

-The first thing you should do is to <b>change the password</b> of the user "root"!
+The first thing to do is to <b>change the password</b> of the user "root"!
 This container will behave like a real PC that nasty people want to enter and install their bot net client on it to use it for their nasty goals:
 <pre>
 container1:~# <b>passwd</b>
 </pre>

 Configure networking now.
-In case this container should not be able to access machines except from its current IP net 192.168.1.0/24 but should be able to access the internet, the configuration file for the networking interface has to be modified.
-Use the tiny editor "vi" to edit the file:
+The IP address has already been set by the configuration of the M3 device.
+What still is missing is the default gateway Use the tiny editor "vi" to edit the file:
 <pre>
-container1:~# <b>vi /etc/network/interfaces</b>
+container1:~# <b>vi /etc/local.d/routing.start</b>
 </pre>

 The editor vi has two modes: